rymilton/unbinned_unfolding/README.md

   - usage of gaussian processes (GP) for regularizing a kernel, as developed by Adam Bosson
   - Poisson unfolding, a simple likelihood unfolding

 RooUnfold was originally written by Tim Adye, Richard Claridge, Kerstin Tackmann, and Fergus Wilson (2007).
-It can be used from the ROOT prompt, or compiled and linked against the ROOT libraries.
+It has since received contributions from many others.
 It is currently maintained by Tim Adye, Carsten Burgard, Lydia Brenner, and Vincent Croft.
 If you have any additional methods, please contact us under [our support mailing list](mailto:roounfold-support@cern.ch).

 See this overview of RooUnfold or the references below for more